Etejerina/a-walk-in-python/day_5.md

 print(next(gen))
 ```

-This way we don't have to keep track on wich batch in coming next or any other thing.
+This way we don't have to keep track on which batch in coming next or any other thing.
 We just call the next method the times we need, even inside a loop.

 What we are doing is to avoid using a callback, and use a generator and the *yield* reserved word.